Moderna enters supply agreement for COVID-19 vaccine with Taiwan, Colombia

 (Reuters) - U.S. drugmaker Moderna Inc said on Tuesday it had entered supply agreements for its COVID-19 vaccine with the governments of Taiwan and Colombia for five million doses and 10 million doses, respectively.

-“The COVID-19 Vaccine Moderna is not currently approved for use in Taiwan or Colombia, and the Company will work with regulators to pursue necessary approvals prior to distribution”, Moderna said in a statement.
+Moderna’s COVID-19 vaccine is not currently approved for use in Taiwan or Colombia, and the company said in a statement it will work with regulators to pursue necessary approvals prior to distribution.

 Deliveries would begin in mid-2021, the company added.